solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 and ready to host your MySQL applications as well as how to get started developing typical MySQL application types and the various tools to simplify their deployment.

-[Introduction to Azure Database for MySQL deployment options]

 ## Azure free account